mitre/fieldmanual/sphinx-docs/How-to-Build-Plugins.md

 Building your own plugin allows you to add custom functionality to CALDERA.

-A plugin can be nearly anything, from a RAT/agent (like 54ndc47) to a new GUI or a collection of abilities that you want to keep in "closed-source".
+A plugin can be nearly anything, from a RAT/agent (like Sandcat) to a new GUI or a collection of abilities that you want to keep in "closed-source".

 Plugins are stored in the plugins directory.
 If a plugin is also listed in the local.yml file, it will be loaded into CALDERA each time the server starts.
 A plugin is loaded through its hook.py file, which is "hooked" into the core system via the server.py (main) module.